pt-whtz/flash-card-app/README.md

 #### *__v1.0__*

  - *learn Spanish with flash cards of random words appearing on your screen*
- - *if you already know the word, just remove it with learn button ✔️*
+ - *if you already know the word, just remove it from your wordbase with learn button ✔️*
- - *otherwise you can skip the word ❌ and try next time it appears*
+ - *otherwise you can skip the word ❌ and try next time when it appears again*

 ## ToDo